 I received a LinkedIn connection request followed by an email from a young woman recently.
 She works for a “social university” as a city community manager, she said, and would I be interested in becoming a member?
 She told me that she’d looked at my background and based on it she thought I’d get a lot out of it and would be a good addition.

 I’m not a credulous person.
 I know what a spammer and a scam look like, and this didn’t seem to fit that bill.
-And while I’m not easily flattered, I decided to do look into it out of curiosity.
+And while I’m not easily flattered, I decided to look into it out of curiosity.
 The organization is called Ivy, and it describes itself as a sort of salon of the internet age.
-Located in 7 cities so far with tens of thousands of members, it’s sort of an elite club that offers intellectual and cultural experiences, an opportunity to network with movers and shakers, and bonding and friendship through social experiences.
+Located in 7 cities so far with tens of thousands of members, it’s an elite club that offers intellectual and cultural experiences, an opportunity to network with movers and shakers, and a chance at bonding and friendship through social experiences.
 Their list of associated “thought leaders” is a who’s who of business, academia, culture, and entertainment.
 It also feels like a real world response to social networking by those who grew up in the social media age, offering amazing experiences to people in person, and not mediated through devices.

 But I don’t understand why anyone would think I’d be a good fit.
 Granted, the idea of an opportunity to engage in regular intellectual activities with top scientists and academics and artists and business leaders and authors sounds fascinating.
 Meeting the actor who played Harry Potter sounds like fun.
 Going to art galleries and plays and operas and concerts, too.
 But one look at the way they describe themselves on their website and what they show in their photos and videos leads me to an inescapable conclusion: This isn’t for me or people like me.